The Theocracy of Plegia

 - An Axe to Grind: Both wield Short Axes.

-- Butt Monkeys: In "The Golden Gaffe".
+- Butt-Monkey: In "The Golden Gaffe".
 The gold you obtain was originally theirs, but you swoop in and take it before they can recover any.

-- Filler Villains: Encountered a few times in the paralogues and DLC, but never show up in the main story.
+- Filler Villain: Encountered a few times in the paralogues and DLC, but never show up in the main story.

 Vincent: "I...
 I see your face, Victor...
 No...
 No, wait...
 That's me..."

-- Partying with the Bandit Brothers: They show up in the Harvest Scramble DLC.
+- Go-Karting with Bowser : They show up in the Harvest Scramble DLC.
 With party hats!

 - Mythology Gag: They're the fourth incarnation of the creepy, gonk-y Sword of Seals bandit brothers.
 It's only fitting that you're helped out in their maps by the mother of all Mythology Gags (Anna).